awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_amazon_cognito_app/Readme.md

 ![AWS Tracking Application](images/pic3.png)

-The following illustration shows the project files created in this tutorial (most of these files were created by following the tutorial referenced in the previous link).
+The following illustration shows the project files created in this tutorial (most of these files were created by following the tutorial referenced in the **Creating the resources** section).
 The files circled in red are the new files specific to this tutorial.

 ![AWS Tracking Application](images/pic4.png)